 However, in the case when you do have access to utility net metering, installing a hybrid solar system can still make a lot of sense in an effort to maximize off-peak electricity prices.
 Thus, when your solar panels are overproducing, you can store it in your storage array or in the grid depending on the context of peak pricing.
 Then you can pull from the grid only when prices are below market average at off-peak times.
 For example, during warm summer months when panel production is high but so is household energy use, you can opt to store all extra panel production in your batteries in an effort to be less grid-reliant in a time when energy prices are surging.

 In addition to making it easier for you to manage your solar electricity generation and use at home, solar batteries can provide a few hours of backup power in the event of a power outage.
 If you’re already installing a solar PV system, including a battery can be more cost-effective in the long term than a diesel-powered backup generator.

 While most homeowners can’t go completely off the grid with a solar battery backup, solar panels are still a strong investment, and storage technologies are becoming cheaper every year.
 Even if you don’t invest in energy storage now, you can ask your solar installer to make your system “storage ready” so that, a few years down the line, you can easily install a solar battery backup.
-Use the EnergySage Solar Marketplace to get multiple quotes from pre-vetted local solar installers and find the right solar-plus-storage option for your home.

 This post originally appeared on Mother Earth News.